absmach/magistrala-docs/docs/user-guide/domain-management/billing.md

 > Please note that this service is only available to **Magistrala Cloud** users.

-The **Billing** service allows users to view and subscribe to billing plans, manage payment methods and billing information and download generated invoices and receipts.
+The **Billing** service allows users to view and subscribe to billing plans, manage payment methods and billing information and download generated invoices.
-Magistrala uses a trusted **third-party payment processor (Paddle)** to handle sensitive payment information.
+Magistrala uses a trusted **third-party payment processor** to handle sensitive payment information.
 This ensures that Magistrala never stores or has access to your card credentials.

 Navigate to the **Billing** tab in the side navigation bar.